 - whether the recipient directly contributed to the increase in the paying spouse’s income by paying for education or job training during the marriage.

-The court may also consider a spouse’s fault (marital misconduct) that caused the breakup of the marriage, such as adultery, physical abuse, or threats to the other spouse or children.
+The family court in Salt Lake City may also consider a spouse’s fault (marital misconduct) that caused the breakup of the marriage, such as adultery, physical abuse, or threats to the other spouse or children.